Galina Mihaylova & Anton Ivanov

 Codes transmitted at the end of a session:

-AR | End of broadcast.
-It only means “end of transmission” and nothing else. | Aired at the end of CQ and at the end of your broadcast when you call a station(1). |
+AR End of transmission.
+Means only “end of transmission” and nothing else.
+Transmitted at the end of CQ and at the end of your transmission when you call station(1).

-K | End of the show and I’m turning it over to you.
-It’s your turn! | At the end of the “over” (2) (replica) and at the end of your broadcast when you call a station.
-I await acceptance. |
+K End of transmission and I turn it over to you.
+It’s your turn!
+At the end of an “over” (2) (reply) and at the end of your transmission when calling a station.
+I expect to receive.

-KN | Transfer to you only, please wait for SK (see below). | At the end of the “over” (replica).
-The others must wait for the current QSO to completely finish without interfering. |
+KN I transfer only to you, please others wait for SK (see below).
+At the end of an “over” (reply).
+Others must wait for the current QSO to be completely completed, without interfering.

-ARK | End of transmission + transfer only to you. | DO NOT use it.
-Bad practice. |
+AR K End of transmission + I’m transferring it only to you.
+DO NOT use it.
+Bad practice.

-ARKN | End of transmission + transfer only to you | DO NOT use it.
-Bad practice. |
+AR KN End of transmission + I’m transferring it only to you DO NOT use it.
+Bad practice.

-SK | Complete end of connection (QSO). | At the end of the QSO.
-Gives others freedom to call the station originally using the frequency. |
+SK Complete end of the QSO.
+At the end of the QSO.
+Gives others the freedom to call the station originally using the frequency.

-ARSK | End of transmission + end of connection. | DO NOT use it.
-Bad practice. |
+AR SK End of transmission + end of the QSO.
+DO NOT use it.
+Bad practice.

-SKCL | End of QSO, I am turning off the station and will not respond to other correspondents. | Used when you are terminating a job and will no longer answer to anyone. |
+SK CL End of QSO, I am turning off the station and will not respond to other correspondents.
+Used when you are terminating work and will not respond to anyone anymore.

 (1) when responding to a station that has called CQ or QRZ.